aravinthmech/Software-Development-Lifecycle/README.md

 # Software-Development-Lifecycle

 The Software Development Life Cycle (SDLC) is a structured process used for developing software applications.
 It consists of several distinct phases, each with specific activities and deliverables.
-Here's a brief overview of the main phases:

 Planning:
 Define the project scope, objectives, and feasibility.
 This phase involves gathering requirements and creating a project plan.